Captain4LK/SoftLK-lib/README.md

 SoftLK should work on any plattform that has a C compiler, SDL2 and OpenGL 2.1, the plattforms listed here are just the ones I frequently test SoftLK on.

+## Questions?

+Feel free to open an issue if you have any questions or problems!

 ## Library Credits

 Here is a list of all external libraries used by SoftLK: